mitodl/mitx-grading-library/docs/grading_math/sum_grader.md

 So long as infinite summations converge sufficiently rapidly, `SumGrader` does a good job at evaluating them.
 As examples, we have tested that Taylor series expansions for `exp`, `sin` and `cos` converge to numerical precision for small arguments.
 We advise against using `SumGrader` for slowly-converging series, such as the typical expansion for `tan^-1(1)`.

+Note that if you are using vectors or matrices in your sums, we strongly suggest that you use a small value for both `infty_val` and `infty_val_fact`, probably in the 15-20 range.
+Otherwise, you may see timeout errors from the python grader on edX.

 ## Even and Odd Sums